gitworkflows/devpod/components/public-api/go/README.md

-# Golang bindings for Gitpod API
+# Golang bindings for Devpod API
-This package contains API definitions and client bindings for interacting with Gitpod API.
+This package contains API definitions and client bindings for interacting with Devpod API.

 ## Usage
 ```bash